Animal Profile

 Potential challenges: : Resource guarding,Mouthiness/poor bite inhibition,Fearful,On-leash reactivity/barrier frustration,Strength/leash pulling,Low threshold for arousal,Bite history (human)

-Potential challenges comments:: Grips firm and engages with the toy, becomes tense when the assess-a-hand approaches Resource Guarding: Nina has been obsvered to become tense with a toy in their possession.
+Potential challenges comments:: Resource Guarding: Nina has been obsvered to become tense with a toy in their possession.
 Nothing should ever be taken directly out of Nina's mouth, and any time something is removed they should be rewarded with a high value treat or toy.
 Please see handout on Resource Guarding.
 Mouthiness: Nina has been obsvered to take treats with very hard pressure.
 We recommend giving treats with a flat hand and to use force-free, reward-based training methods to teach Nina to take treats with a softer mouth.
 Please see handout on Mouthiness.
 Fearful: Nina has been observed to become tense when people pass by in the hallway and when handler attempts to place collar.
 It is important to move slowly with Nina, to build positive associations (treats/toys/praise), and to allow them to initiate interactions with new people.
 They should never be forced to greet or to interact if they are not comfortable and do not want to solicit attention.
 Please see handout on Fearful and Defensive Aggression.
 Bite History (Human)/Arousal: Please see bite history above for more details.
 Please see handout on Bite History and Potential for Future Aggression.
 Please see handout on Arousal.
 Strength/leash pulling/On-leash reactivity/barrier frustration: Nina was observe to react to a dog in the hallway by hard barking and lunging towards the dog.
 In the yard she barks at passing dogs and at pigeons landing on the fence.